What Do Christians Believe About Jesus? Christology 101

 For more information on Jesus’s humanity and the implications of the resurrection, see our articles:

-Jesus Exalted
+Jesus as the Exalted King

 But when Christ had offered for all time a single sacrifice for sins, He sat down at the right hand of God, waiting from that time until His enemies should be made a footstool for His feet.
 (Hebrews 10:12)